 Fake referral

-Fake referral fraud is a sort of affiliate marketing scam in which scammers send fake leads or referrals to an advertiser or merchant to inflate the statistics and defraud the firm for commissions.
+Fake referral fraud is one of the popular affiliate marketing scams in which scammers send fake leads or referrals to an advertiser or merchant to inflate the statistics and defraud the firm for commissions.

 Fake referrals are frequently made up of synthetic identities, and most people are unaware that portions of their identities have been stolen.